merenlab/public-marine-omics-metadata/scripts/README.md

 - separate collection_date in to year, month, day, time
 - create local_time by substracting 10h from time (as noted by [HOT DOGS tutorial]([url](https://hahana.soest.hawaii.edu/hot/hot-dogs/documentation/example1.html))
 - streamline column names for environmental metadata (including units in the name for now)
 - remove environemental metadata columns that have non-values (-0.9 or -0.99 for samples) and remove csal_dog because we are using bsal_dog (has more values)
+- remove rows with samples that do not have temperature info

 > [!NOTE]
 > lat and lon have very few or no decimals.
 May patch since we know where the HOT sampling took place.
 Cross-checked with the lat_lon values in HOT3: 158 seems to be the average, so okay to keep it like it is